ALERT LUKA BLOOM PLAYING BANGOR IN NOVEMBER !!

 Me selling vinyl has been compared to the proverbial alcoholic running the pub, shouldn't be allowed.
-While I will happily leave runnning record shops to others I find high performance vinyl difficult to resist and so why shouldn't I provide some for you as well?
+While I will happily leave running record shops to others I find high performance vinyl difficult to resist and so why shouldn't I provide some for you as well?

 In fact we sold Mobile Fidelity SoundLabs in the 1980s and 90s so there is some history there.
 The vinyl revival means that several companies are making some wonderful re-releases.
 MFSL have been joined by Speakers Corner and Analogue Productions among others.